Secrets Of Cooking Prime Rib, Tenderloin, And Other Beef Roasts

 Most chuck roasts have a shoulder blade in it making carving tricky, but chuck roll and chuck tender are boneless, beautiful, and much cheaper than rib roasts.

 Top sirloin butt.
 This is from the section that lies just before the hip and is much less expensive than the other roasts from along the back.
 It has a big beefy flavor but it is a little tougher.
 Ask the butcher to take the cap off.
 The cap is a thin flat muscle beneath the fat cap.
-If it come on your roast, you can practically peel it off with your hands.
-It makes nice thick steaks.
-The rest of the meat, roasted low and slow, cut across the grain, it can be very easy to chew.
+If it comes on your roast, you can practically peel it off with your hands.
+Top sirloin butt makes nice thick steaks.
+The rest of the meat, roasted low and slow, cut across the grain, can be very easy to chew.
 There are other sirloin roasts, but this is the most tender.

 Round.
 The rear legs from the hip to the knee are called the round, and there are many muscles in there that the butcher can prepare as roasts.
 In general this meat is rich in beefy flavor, but it can be tough because the legs get a lot of exercise, so reverse sear is a must, as is slicing across the grain.
 Some of the roasts from the round are called top round, bottom round, outside round, eye of round, and knuckle.